-^{5.} Perhaps least surprising, adjusting the referential focus of the emerging comfortable writing Tzotzil.
-After showing him a few of the sample transcripts I had produced.
-I gave him his own tape recorder and some of the tapes and asked him to write down selected parts by himself.
+Transcripts were also produced by a third method.
+Another of the gossipers was "Little Romin," a trained Harvard Chiapas Project "informant," who was comfortable writing Tzotzil.
+After showing him a few of the sample transcripts I had produced, I gave him his own tape recorder and some of the tapes and asked him to write down selected parts by himself.
 As I had done in my own transcripts, Little Romin kept track of individual participants.
-I further bad-gered him into writing down what at first seemed to him inessential repetition.
-Little Romin had to construct for himself some notion of (more or less) faithful or accurate rendering into writing of what he heard on tape, although he evidently also felt the pull of narrative coherence as he wrote.
+I further badgered him into writing down what at first seemed to him inessential repetition.
+Little Romin had to construct for himself some notion of Tzotzil 9 (more or less) faithful or accurate rendering into writing of what he heard on tape, although he evidently also felt the pull of narrative coherence as he wrote.

-^{5.} See Ochs (1979).
+6 See Ochs (1979).